CityOfZion/neon-js/docs/api/core/tx.md

 1. Type

 This determines the transaction type.
 This determines how the transaction is serialized or deserialized.
-Currently, the library only support the following types:

-- Contract
-- Claim
-- Invocation

 2. Version